LukioTools/trioprint/README.md

 3. **Hardware Setup**:
    - Insert the SD card into the ESP32 and configure `PIN_SPI_SS` in `config.h` to match the SD card's chip select pin.
-   - Set correct EMS and STOP commands in `config.h`. default is for Ender 3 v3 SE
+   - Set correct EMS and STOP commands in `config.h`.
+Default is for Ender 3 v3 SE
    - Flash the firmware to the ESP32 using the Arduino IDE.
 Ensure you have the necessary libraries installed.

 4. **Network Configuration**: